hyperboria/docs/install/fedora.md

 Installing CJDNS on Fedora
 ==========================

-Cjdns was added to the Fedora repository beginning with Fedora 23.
+Since Fedora 23, cjdns is in the Fedora repository.
 It is in the testing repository until it gains sufficient positive karma.
 To install:

 ```bash
 sudo dnf install cjdns cjdns-tools cjdns-selinux --enablerepo=updates-testing